codeceptjs/CodeceptJS/docs/data.md

 }
 ```

-REST helper provides two basic methods to queries and mutations to application:
+GraphQL helper provides two basic methods to queries and mutations to application:

 ```js
 I.sendQuery()